 - A. The student shall be immediately removed for the rest of the class period or for the school day if the student's presence is detrimental to the classroom or poses any danger to others. - B. The school administrator shall make every reasonable effort to contact the parent as soon as possible after the disciplinary action.
-A conference will be scheduled as needed. - C. According to the severity of the offense(s) there will be an in-school suspension of up to three (3) days, an out-of-school suspension of up to three (3) days, or an extended day detention of up to three (3) days. - D. Depending on the severity and the nature of the offense, law enforcement authorities may be contacted and the student may be subject to prosecution. - E. Restitution for damages to school or personal property may be required. - F. Singularly severe incidents and/or repeated Class II Offenses may be treated as Class I Offenses.
+A conference will be scheduled as needed.

+- C. According to the severity of the offense(s) there will be an in-school suspension of up to three (3) days, an out-of-school suspension of up to three (3) days, or an extended day detention of up to three (3) days. - D. Depending on the severity and the nature of the offense, law enforcement authorities may be contacted and the student may be subject to prosecution. - E. Restitution for damages to school or personal property may be required. - F. According to the severity of the offense(s), the student may be required to engage in an educational activity. - G. Singularly severe incidents and/or repeated Class II Offenses may be treated as Class I Offenses.